Community rallies for Mansfield Woodhouse family who 'lost everything' in suspected arson attack

 “Fortunately fire crews managed to get in, otherwise we would have been even more heartbroken.

-Natalie and her husband Richard put out an appeal on social media and were inundated with offers of help.
+Natalie and her husband Richard put out an appeal for help on social media and were inundated with offers of support.

-"The response so far has been brilliant, with people turning up with bags of clothes and offers of furniture for once they can move back in," Natalie continued.
+She said: “The response so far has been brilliant, with people turning up with bags of clothes and offers of furniture for once they can move back in.

 “My work has also been amazing, donating clothes and shoes, and they are also going to have a whip-round too.